mammasmias/IterativeRotationsAssignments/README.md

 # Compile and run
-To run IRA on any platform, you first need to compile it.
-See `/IRA/README`.
+To run IRA/SOFI on any platform, you first need to compile it.
+See `src/README`.

 # Terms and conditions
-The IRA software, contained in the `/IRA` directory, is subject to the license(s) provided in the `/IRA/LICENSE.txt` file.
+The software in this repository is subject to the license(s) provided in the `LICENSE.txt` file.

 ## References